 Nicaragua legally recognizes 49 percent of its remaining forests as community-owned forests.

 But it wasn't always this way; indigenous communities stepped up and conserved their forests in the face of government inaction.

 Local communities are key to protecting the world’s last remaining forests.
 Indigenous peoples hold legal or official rights to one-eighth of the world’s forests, about 513 million hectares (1.3 billion acres).

 Read more about how researchers used Global Forest Watch maps to identify lower rates of deforestation where governments protect communities’ rights.

-In Africa, farmers rely on their rights to community land, but governments don't always back them up with legislation.
+This video illustrates Katari community farmers who rely on community land rights, and the challenges faced by governments who don't always back them up with legislation.